yyyyangyi/PUF/README.md

 ## Acknowledgements and References

-We would like to thank the authors of the following repositories, based on which we built PUF:
+We would like to thank the authors for their excellent work on the following repositories, based on which we built PUF:

 - [FROSS](https://github.com/Howardkhh/FROSS) — base framework and ReplicaSSG
 - [OnlineAnySeg](https://github.com/yjtang249/OnlineAnySeg) — the voxel backend